Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

-Wondering how to stay safe in Rome or if Rome is a safe city?
+Wondering how to be safe in Rome or if Rome is a safe city?

 I hear this question a lot, "Is Rome a safe place to visit?"

-I think that question pertains in part to local crime, as well as how Italy and Rome has handled the Covid-19 pandemic, which is understandable.
+I think that question pertains in part to local crime like pickpocketing, as well as to the remote possibility of a terrorist attack.

 While it’s beyond the scope of this website for me to speak about possible terrorist attacks, I will say that I think Rick Steves put it best in this well-thought out Q&A about not letting fear take over and make us change our lives.

-I’d group the different ways to stay safe in Rome into these categories:
+I’d group the different ways to be safe in Rome into these categories:

 Finally, here's how to get help if you need it.